-How do we navigate financial difficulties in marriage?
+How do we navigate financial problems in marriage?

-Finance issues in the early years of marriage (or later years) can be a cause of discord.
-But instead of allowing challenges to drive a wedge between them, a couple can learn to cleave and weather the storms together.
+Financial issues in the early or later years of marriage can be a source of discord.
+But rather than allow challenges to drive a wedge between them, a couple can chose to cleave and weather the storms together.

-The nature of difficulties is to make us inward focused (selfish), instead of outward focused (nurturing and caring of another).
+The nature of difficulties is to make us inward focused (selfish), rather than outward focused (nurturing and caring of another).

 So for the couple who want to grow together as apposed to drift apart during financial stresses, intentional habits and actions must become part of their relationship DNA.

 To successfully navigate lean financial times, a wife needs to remember the following about financial difficulties in marriage:

 I’ll speak from a wife’s perspective but the lessons apply to husbands as well.

 6 tips to help navigate financial problems in marriage

 1. Remember: Your husband is not your source

 Difficulties tend to surface our silent beliefs and expectations.
 Financial challenges often reveal how we wives look to our husbands to provide.